eastgenomics/eggd_fusioninspector/README.md

 * The following outputs are produced both with and without Trinity being run:
     * fi_full: a full set of outputs from FusionInspector.
     * fi_abridged: an abridged version of the FusionInspector output.
+    * fi_html: a HTML of fusion evidence which can be viewed in-browser.
 * The following outputs are only produced if 'include_trinity' is set to 'true' at run time:
     * fi_trinity_fasta: a FASTA file of de novo assembled transcript sequences
     * fi_trinity_gff: a GFF3 file of reconstructed fusion transcript alignments